MarlonJMejia/MarlonJMejia.github.io/resume.md

 - **Objective**: Designed and automated the deployment of secure, scalable cloud infrastructure on Oracle Cloud to expose local resources.
 - **Technologies Used**:
-  - **Image Creation**: Created a secure, consistent deployment environment using Packer to build a golden image for Wireguard VPN.
   - **Infrastructure as Code**: Automated the provisioning and management of cloud resources on Oracle Cloud with Terraform.
   - **Configuration Management**: Utilized Ansible to automate the setup and configuration of Wireguard VPN and NGINX on the provisioned infrastructure.
   - **Reverse Proxy**: Implemented a reverse proxy to securely route traffic to a Grafana local endpoint and a local website through a Wireguard connection between an OPNsense firewall and the OCI instance.
   - **Security**: Deployed CrowdSec on OPNsense to protect the reverse proxy, enhancing security and mitigating potential threats.
+  - **Backups**: Set up automated backups using **Kopia**, with infrastructure code securely stored in GitHub for version control and disaster recovery.
 - **Outcome**: Established a robust, automated infrastructure that securely exposed local resources while enhancing performance and security.
 The solution reduced manual configuration efforts and improved the overall reliability and protection of the hosted services.

 ### Automated Provisioning with Proxmox, Terraform, and Ansible